ncezid-biome/stylo/README.md

 > [!NOTE]
 > you can use `-` where the species is unknown

-Third, look at the [lookup table](conf/lookup_table.tsv) to make sure all the genuses listed in your samplesheet are present.
+Third, look at the [lookup table](conf/lookup_table.tsv) to make sure that each genus listed in your samplesheet is present.
 If you'd like to add a row or edit the lookup table see [Advanced Usage](#advanced-usage)

 Now, you can run the pipeline using: